-Visit, article and photos (except where mentioned): Mayyank Kaul (Twitter/Instagram ThrustVectorNeo Additional text courtesy UK High Commission in n the sunny morning of 11 August 2024, we (select Indian media) touched down at Sheremetyevo Airport, Moscow, ready to begin our coverage of the International Military Technical Forum "Army 2024".
+Visit, article and photos (except where mentioned): Mayyank Kaul (Twitter/Instagram ThrustVectorNeo Additional text courtesy UK High Commission in India and Embassy of France in India n the sunny morning of 11 August 2024, we (select Indian media) touched down at Sheremetyevo Airport, Moscow, ready to begin our coverage of the International Military Technical Forum "Army 2024".
 The first day was reserved for rest, preparing us for the thrilling days ahead at the Patriot Expo at Moscow Oblast.